dwrensha/wordpress-sandstorm/read-only-plugins/sqlite-integration/readme.txt

 == Frequently Asked Questions ==

+= Install stops with 'Error establishing a database connection' =

+It is required that you should prepare wp-config.php manually.
+If you try to make WordPress create wp-config.php, you'll get that message and can't continue install process.

 = Database file is not created =

 The reason of failure in creating directory or files is often that PHP is not allowed to craete them.
 Please check your server setting or ask the administrator.